Sife-ops/shiritorikun/README.md

 ## How to use

-[Invite](https://discord.com/api/oauth2/authorize?client_id=1083706973813477448&permissions=2147502080&scope=bot%20applications.commands) しりとりくん to your server (link).
+[Invite](https://discord.com/api/oauth2/authorize?client_id=1083706973813477448&permissions=2147502080&scope=bot%20applications.commands) しりとりくん to your server.
 Use the `/channel` command in a channel that you wish to use for playing.
 Use the `/shiritori` command to add words.
 Use `/language` to change the language (default is Japanese because shiritori is a Japanese game and playing Japanese games in English is cringe).

 ## How it works